MadnessLabs/MadnessEnjinCLI/README.md

 - [NAME] - The name of the environment

-This will create an environment (.env) file in the directory.
+This will create an environment (enjin.[NAME].json) file in the directory.

 Example: